spundhir/PARE/README.rst

 Important Note
 ==============
     PARE now supports one or more BAM files (replicates) as input.
 Previous versions of PARE (0.01 - 0.05) supports only two BAM files (replicates) as input.
+In technical terms, -j paramter is deprecated and -p parameter requires an argument now.

 Description
 ===========